dreamofwhy/FirstGitPractice/README.md

 Complete the following online exercise: https://try.github.io/levels/1/challenges/1

-Read the following before class and practice the steps with the Spoon-Knife repository: https://help.github.com/articles/fork-a-repo

 Prepare either your own laptop or a machine in the CS Lab by doing the following before class:

 ###Windows###